 Corporations have to pay tax on the net income (profits) they generate through their business activities.
 Rates may vary, but they are often lower than personal income tax rates for employees or self-employed workers.

-Only earnings distributed by the company in the form of dividends are taxable.
+Only earnings distributed by the company in the form of salaries and dividends are taxable.
 Shareholders and directors are not subject to tax as long as the earnings are retained within the company.

 Incorporating involves added fees and administrative procedures.
 Expert assistance with accounting and taxes is often needed, since corporations have to produce financial statements, tax returns and other documents every year.